tobystaines/MovieLensBDCW/README.md

 # MovieLensBDCW
-Building a recommendation system with Alternating Least Squares and the MovieLens 20m dataset
+Building a recommendation system in Spark with Alternating Least Squares and the MovieLens 20m dataset